 - Share your own experience: It will help you a strengthening bond with your child, so it is more likely that they will open up about your feelings.

 - Use diagrams and pictures for learning: In this manner of learning, they will easily take up their studies.

 - Give some Extra time to learn things: It’s very important to give more time to your child to catch the things.

 How Do You Treat A Disabled Child?

 It can be a shocking change for parents of kids with disabilities.
-You need to make adjustments to reconsider your plans and to give your child the best life possible.
+You need to make adjustments to reconsider your plans and parenting a child with special needs to give your child the best life possible.

 - Give yourself to understand and time to adjust: Give time to understand all the things and set your mind.